kas-catholic/confessit-web/README.md

 To learn React, check out the [React documentation](https://reactjs.org/).

-We're using [Swiper](https://swiperjs.com/) via [react-id-swiper](https://github.com/kidjp85/react-id-swiper) for the swipable columns.
+We're also using [Swiper](https://swiperjs.com/) via [react-id-swiper](https://github.com/kidjp85/react-id-swiper) for the swipable columns.

-The app is deployed to <https://confessit.app>, hosted on AWS Amplify.
-See <amplify.yml> for build configuration.
+The app is deployed to <https://confessit.app>, hosted on GitHub pages.

 ### Code Splitting